luraproject/luraproject.org/content/_index.md

 description: "An extendable, simple and **stateless high-performance API Gateway framework** designed for both cloud-native and on-prem setups"
 ---

-# What is the Lura project
+# What is the Lura Project

 Consumers of REST API content (specially in microservices) often query backend services that weren't coded for the UI implementation.
 This is of course a good practice, but the UI consumers need to do implementations that suffer a lot of complexity and burden with the sizes of their microservices responses.